MetOffice/CDDS/docs/developer_documentation/coding_guidelines.md

     This means there is currently a mix of docstring formats used throughout the `CDDS` code.

-- Docstrings should now be written using [reStructuredText](https://docutils.sourceforge.io/rst.html) as recommended by [pep 287](https://www.python.org/dev/peps/pep-0287/).
+- Docstrings should now be written using [NumPy](https://numpy.org/doc/1.19/docs/howto_document.html).
-- A detailed example of the reStructuredText style docstrings can be found [here](https://sphinx-rtd-tutorial.readthedocs.io/en/latest/docstrings.html)
+- A detailed example of the Numpy style docstrings can be found [here](https://numpy.org/doc/1.19/docs/howto_document.html)
     - Use double backticks `` around argument names
     - Use the appropriate substitutions for glossary terms.
     - Make use of the [docstring conventions](http://www.python.org/dev/peps/pep-0257).
     - The docstring is a phrase ending in a period and prescribes the function or method's effect as a command, not as a description [reference needed]().
 - It is not necessary to write docstrings for non-public classes, methods and functions, see `cdds/pylintrc` and `mip_convert/pylintrc`.
 (The maintenance overhead is reduced when refactoring non-public classes, methods and functions).

-Below is an example reStructuredText Docstring Example docstring incorporating all of the guidelines above.
+Below is an example NumPy Docstring Example docstring incorporating all of the guidelines above.

 ```python
 def my_function(my_param1: float, my_param2: str) -> int: